hoangausway/atomico-game-of-life/README.md

-# A simple "game" component using Atomico - `<random-flip>`
+# The Conway's Game Of Life using Atomico and RxJS - `<game-of-life>`

 ## Subjects

-- Web component, Atomico
+- Web component, Atomico, RxJS
 - Build Conway's Game Of Life  with Atomico and RxJS

 ## To show